NEWSLETTER SIGNUP

 Connect WITH OUR SOCIAL ACTION TEAM

-You could be doing any of those already—at least if you are one of the nearly 226,300 Philadelphians who qualify for an Earned Income Tax Credit (EITC), a federal rebate program that puts money in the pockets of working Americans when they file their federal income taxes.
-Part of a 35-year-old program, the money is granted to anyone making between $21,430 (for a single person) and around $57,414 (for a family of three filing jointly)—a range that includes way more people than actually apply for the funds.
-You can see a more detailed view of income limits here.
+You could be doing any of those already — at least if you are one of the over 200,000 Philadelphians who qualify for an Earned Income Tax Credit (EITC), a federal rebate program that puts money in the pockets — an average of $2,250 annually per recipient — of working Americans when they file their federal income taxes.
+You could also receive an additional $2,000 back if you have one or more children under age 17, via the Child Tax Credit (CTC).

-For a sense of what that means consider this: A single parent of two who earns $$47,915 a year could get as much as $5,980 back when she or he files their taxes.
-Plus, if you qualified in the past three years and didn’t apply, you could potentially see a cash bump to the tune of (on average) $10,000.
+For a sense of what that means consider this: A single parent of two who earns $52,918 a year could get as much as $6,604 back in EITC when they file their taxes.
+And, if you qualified in the past three years and didn’t apply, you could potentially see a cash bump to the tune of (on average) $10,000.

 How to get your Earned Income Tax Credit in Philly

-As in the past several years, Breslin this month is kicking off the City’s annual You Earned It campaign to spread the word about EITC to every qualifying Philadelphian, and to help them fill out the paperwork needed to get their money by the April 18 tax deadline.
+Every year, the City of Philadelphia hosts its annual Claim Your Money PHL (formerly You Earned It) campaign to spread the word about EITC and CTC.
+The City also helps its citizens fill out the paperwork needed to get their money by the April 15 tax deadline — at no charge.

 The EITC feels like a throwback to a time when the federal government seemed, truly, to be looking out for working class Americans.
-It was first signed into law by President Ford in 1975, then expanded in 1986, under President Reagan, who considered it “the best anti-poverty, the best pro-family, the best job-creation measure to come out of Congress.”
+President Ford signed it into law in 1975.
+President Reagan expanded in 1986, calling it “the best anti-poverty, the best pro-family, the best job-creation measure to come out of Congress.”

 He may have been right: Multiple studies from both sides of the aisle have shown EITC is the single best government-sponsored poverty relief program that exists.

-Around 82 million Americans work jobs that pay by the hour, with nearly 2 million earning at or below the federal minimum wage of $7.25 per hour—a number that hasn’t changed since 2009.
-A full-time minimum-wage worker earns $15,000 a year—far less than the minimum needed to qualify for EITC.
+Around 78.7 million Americans work jobs that pay by the hour, with more than 1 million earning at or below the federal minimum wage of $7.25 per hour.
+A full-time minimum-wage worker earns $15,080 a year — far less than the minimum needed to qualify for EITC.

 Header photo by Alexander Mils / Unsplash